Lawry’s Creamed Spinach with Bacon

 Lawry’s Creamed Spinach is served at Lawry’s The Prime Rib restaurant.
 Creamed spinach is a steakhouse favorite side dish that pairs perfectly with any good cut of beef.
 This special keto creamed spinach recipe is made famous by Lawry’s.
 This is our family’s favorite at Christmas, but you can make it at home any time of the year.
 It’s easy to make and very tasty.

-This frozen spinach recipe combines spinach with a rich base of bacon, onion, and more than a hint of garlic, making for a wonderfully hearty take on this classic creamed spinach dish.
+This frozen spinach recipe combines spinach with a rich base of bacon, onion, and more than a hint of garlic, making for a wonderfully hearty take on classic creamed spinach.

 It’s great served on its own and is the perfect side dish to accompany a great steak or slab of prime rib.
 You can also serve it with chicken, ham, lamb, seafood, or anything else that takes your fancy!

-The genius of this recipe lies in building layers of flavor.
+The genius of this recipe lies in its layered flavors.
 Starting with bacon fat as the cooking base creates an affluent foundation, while combining sautéed onions and garlic adds aromatic depth.
-The Lawry’s Seasoned Salt contains a perfect blend of spices including paprika, onion powder, and turmeric that elevates simple spinach into steakhouse-worthy luxury.
-The carefully controlled milk addition creates silky smoothness without breaking the sauce.
+The Lawry’s Seasoned Salt contains a perfect blend of spices, including paprika, onion powder, and turmeric, that elevates simple spinach into steakhouse-worthy luxury.
+The carefully controlled addition of milk creates silky smoothness without breaking the sauce.

 Ingredients